vudash/vudash/docs/developers/README.md

 * Svelte
 * StandardJS

-Contributions are always welcome, open a PR.
+Contributions are always welcome, please open a PR.